Coca-Cola seems to get everywhere in developing countries, yet essential medicines don’t. Why?

-ColaLife uses the same principles and networks that Coca-Cola and other commodity producers use, to open up private sector supply chains for ‘social products’ such as oral rehydration salts and zinc supplements.
+ColaLife uses the same principles and networks that Coca-Cola and other commodity producers use, to open up private sector supply chains for a new, easy-to-use, affordable anti-diarrhoea kit, containing oral rehydration salts (ORS) and zinc supplements.
 We began with the concept of using space in Coca-Cola crates – but have extended into a range of innovations, some based on Coca-Cola’s expertise and networks – but many based on questioning the status quo.

-You can buy a Coca-Cola virtually anywhere in developing countries but in these same places, 1 in 9 children die before their 5th birthday from simple preventable causes like dehydration from diarrhoea.
+You can buy a Coca-Cola virtually anywhere in developing countries but in these same places, 1 in 9 children die before their 5th birthday from preventable and often neglected causes like dehydration from diarrhoea.
 That’s more than 16 times the average for developed regions (1 in 152).

 ColaLife started as an online ‘movement’ in April 2008, and became an independent UK charity in 2011.
 We have more than 10,000 online supporters, who give a tiny organisation the power to bring together unlikely partners like Coca-Cola, SABMiller, UNICEF and health agencies.
 We have now completed a locally-determined adaptation of the ColaLife concept, in Zambia – The ColaLife Operational Trial Zambia (COTZ).
 Based on astounding results, we are now helping local partners to scale-up Zambia-wide distribution of the successful Kit Yamoyo (‘Kit of Life’) and its value chain.
 Academics estimate that 3 lives are saved for every 1,000 kits distributed. >> Become a supporter

-ColaLife – the organisation – is an independent non-profit organisation run and staffed by volunteers.
+ColaLife – the organisation – is an independent non-profit organisation run mainly virtually, with very low overheads, and staffed by volunteers.
+We work through partners in-country, supporting them with project management, communication and innovation skills, as well as funding.
+Our work is currently in Zambia, but we actively seek to transfer learning, designs and processes elsewhere.
 Whilst ColaLife seeks to work with corporates to bring about social change we are not affiliated to any other organisation and our work with others does not imply an endorsement of any product or brand.
 We became a registered charity on 21 June 2011.
 Our charity number is 1142516.
 Our Memorandum is here (PDF 586 KB).